All Episodes

 Tell me what you think.

-I mean it's completely absurd.
+I mean, it's completely absurd.

-They they they literally think you're stupid.
+They literally think you're stupid.

-And they're just trying to find out what kind of stupid story they can pass off on to us now.
+And they're just trying to find out what kind of stupid story they can pass off onto us now.

-I mean, possibly I'm open to alternative explanations.
+I mean, possibly, I'm open to alternative explanations.

-I mean, I don't know, why wasn't there an ambulance there?
+Why wasn't there an ambulance there?

 I don't even know.